Starting a small business could legally save you thousands of dollars. Find out how in this guide.

 The government wants to stimulate the U.S. economy, so they generously give tax deductions for business startup costs and operating expenses.

-Keep reading to learn about the IRS regulations regarding home businesses, side hustle gigs, part-time businesses allowed tax write-offs, and cautions on how to prove that your business is not merely a hobby (for which deductions are not allowed).
+Keep reading to learn about the IRS regulations regarding home businesses, side hustle gigs, part-time businesses that are allowed tax write-offs, and cautions on how to prove that your business is not merely a hobby (for which deductions are not allowed).

-There are two types of expenses that you can deduct from your taxes — startup costs and ongoing operating expenses.
+There are two types of expenses that you can deduct from your taxes — start up costs and ongoing operating expenses.

 The IRS allows you to deduct up to $5,000 in business startup costs and $5,000 in organizational costs totaling $10,000 BUT only if your total startup costs are $50,000 or less.